aubreyrjones/lemon-py/README.md

 `_parser_impl::ParseNode` and `Token` objects created by that `Parser` become invalid.

+The micro-DSL for the parser actions is implemented through operator overload on trivial (in the technical sense) pointer wrappers.
+These operations and associated conversion operator definitions are contained entirely within the parser implementation file and do not leak into other translation units.

 Before returning the parse tree to the high-level interface, and before it is destroyed (of course), the entire pointer-based internal parse tree is dereferenced and copied into a simplified, value-typed